GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

 Application Programming Interface (API)
 ---------------------------------------
-.. note:: This section discusses and describes the programmatic interface
+.. note:: This section describes and discusses the programmatic interface
 	 available on the class Reduce.
-This section is for advanced users wishing to code with ``Reduce`` class, rather than just using ``reduce`` at the command line.
-The common user may safely skip this section.
+This section is for advanced users wishing to code using the ``Reduce`` class, rather than using ``reduce`` at the command line.

 The ``reduce`` application is essentially a skeleton script providing the described command line interface.
 After parsing the command line, the script then passes the parsed arguments to its main() function, which in turn calls the Reduce() class constructor with "args".
-Class Reduce() is defined in the module ``coreReduce.py`` under the ``gemini_python`` directory ``recipe_system/reduction``.
-The Reduce class is scriptable, as the following discussion illustrates.
+The Reduce class is scriptable by any user as the following discussion illustrates.

 Class Reduce, logging, and the runr() method